-Population Denominators by Broad Ethnic Group: LAs in England and Wales
+Population Denominators by Broad Ethnic Group and White British: LAs in England and Wales

-The accompanying files contain estimated population denominators by broad ethnic group, and for a subset of the White group, for years 2011-15, for LAs in England and Wales.
+The accompanying files contain estimated population denominators by broad ethnic group, and White British, for years 2011-15, for LAs in England and Wales.
 Please read the supporting information below carefully in order to use the information provided correctly.